-If When = tree, then we elicit after each BB run, and it is proven in (Gelain et al. 2007) that IFCSP-SCHEME never elicits preferences involved in solutions which are not possibly optimal.
+If When=tree, then we elicit after each BB run, and it is proven in [7] that IFCSP-SCHEME never elicits preferences involved in solutions which are not possibly optimal.
 This is a desirable property, since only possibly optimal solutions can become necessarily optimal.
 However, the experiments will show that solvers satisfying such a desirable property are often out-performed in practice.